How to Start Writing a Book: The 5-Step Plan for Any Book Idea

 Then answer the question with 3 unique ways that it will.
 If you are writing a book about public speaking, what 3 things make your book different from other public speaking books?
 Perhaps you have a technique that you use that nobody else knows about.
 Maybe you have found the secret to delivering your speech shorter and faster than anyone else.

 All of these things make your book unique to others.

 5. Gather Your Information

-Once you have answered all of these questions, you will need to gather all of your research that you will need to write your book.
+Once you have answered all of these questions, you will need to gather all of the research that you will need to write your book.
 Plan your book, do your research and homework before you start to write.